javadfarshchi/social-trends-harvester/README.md

 ![CI](https://img.shields.io/badge/CI-passing-brightgreen?style=flat) ![License](https://img.shields.io/badge/License-MIT-yellow.svg?style=flat)

 **A site-agnostic FastAPI service** that turns messy “trending content” data into a clean, normalized API.
-Built with caching, simple rate limiting, and a plug-in provider interface — shipping only **safe** example providers (mock + HAR).
+Built with caching, simple rate limiting, and a plug-in provider interface, shipping only **safe** example providers (mock + HAR).

 > If this is useful, please ⭐ the repo — it helps others find it!